mk7kf/mk7kf.github.io/work.md

 title: Work
 ---
 <p><b>Dissertation</b></p>
 <ul>My dissertation examines the relationship between Decadence and anti-imperialism through a set of writers from the African, Asian, and Indigenous diasporas in the late nineteenth century and beyond.
-In the process, my work aims to undiscipline the theoretical and aesthetic foundations of Decadence studies.</ul>
+In the process, my work aims to <a href="https://lareviewofbooks.org/article/undisciplining-victorian-studies/"> undiscipline </a>the theoretical and aesthetic foundations of Decadence studies.</ul>
 <p><b>Peer-Reviewed Literary Criticism</b></p>
 <ul><a href="https://journals.gold.ac.uk/index.php/volupte/article/view/1592">"Symbolism, Empire, and the Dance: On Sarojini Naidu's 'Eastern Dancers' and Arthur Symons's 'Javanese Dancers.'"</a> <i>Volupté: An Interdisciplinary Journal of Decadence Studies.</i> 4.2, (2021), 157-71.
 (Awarded the 2021 British Association for Decadence Studies Postgraduate Essay Prize.)</ul>
 <p><b>Peer-Reviewed Work in Pedagogy and Teaching</b></p>